New England-Style Clam Chowder

 - Watch to ensure the pot does not boil over; remove clams as they open

-- Remove clams from opened shells into a covered bowl; pour the liquid in the pot into a container (at least 1 quart in size; I use a lidded Bell jar)
+- Remove clams from opened shells into a covered bowl; pour the liquid from the pot into a container (at least 1 quart in size).
+I use a Bell jar with a coffee filter in a funnel, to ensure no sand makes it into the soup.

 - Repeat from step 2 for the remaining two batches of clams

-Please note: I usually end up with about 36 clams to add to the soup.
-The temptation of freshly-steamed middlenecks is just too great for me.
+From the 50 purchased I usually end up having about 36 clams to add to the soup — freshly-steamed clams are irresistable to me.
 At this point the containers with the clams and clam juice can be sealed and refrigerated for up to 1 day.
-If shy of 1 quart, commercial clam juice can be used — I prefer brands that do not add preservatives.
+If shy of 1 quart, commercial clam juice can be used (I prefer brands with minimal to no preservatives added).

 - Place the salt pork in a stock pot over medium-low heat.
 Once the majority of the fat has rendered, remove the solids and allow them to cool.